micemm/tm4c123g-pac-template/README.md

-# Rust project using the Peripheral Access Crate (PAG) for the TM4C123G Controller
+# Rust template using the Peripheral Access Crate (PAC) for the TM4C123G Controller

-This is a simple embedded rust application that utilizes the [ZM4C123x PAC](https://crates.io/crates/tm4c123x) crate for registerlevel programming in Rust.
+This is a template for an embedded Rust application that utilizes the [ZM4C123x PAC](https://crates.io/crates/tm4c123x) crate for registerlevel programming in Rust.

 ### Required Software